bseltz-cohesity/scripts/python/README.md

 ### Stored Passwords

 Although there is a password parameter, it is not recommended to use it.
-Instead, the fist time you attempt to authenticate to a cluster, you will be prompted for your password.
+Instead, the first time you attempt to authenticate to a cluster, you will be prompted for your password.
 The password will be encrypted and stored in <user's home folder>/.pyhesity.
 The stored password will then be used automatically so that scripts can run unattended.

 If your password changes, you will be prompted again to re-enter it.